Millions of women and men around the world give up on their dreams for one main reason. And the reason is lack of money.

-To help you understand crowdfunding and how does crowdfunding work, here’re some simple definitions.
+To help you understand crowdfunding and how crowdfunding works, here’re some simple definitions.

-The concept of crowdfunding prevails since ancient times.
+The concept of crowdfunding has prevailed since ancient times.
 People would donate or lend some money to an organization or person to build a monument or shrine or even for some personal venture.

-In some cases, charity is done towards an individual to help them undergo expensive medical treatment which they can’t afford.
+In some cases, charity is done towards an individual to help them undergo expensive medical treatment that they can’t afford.
 Or to help a family in distress.
-And sometimes an entire community facing hardships or in need of better facilities.
+And sometimes, an entire community facing hardships or is in need of better facilities.

 However, in our times, things are a bit simpler.
-Instead of you asking for funds as a person or enterprise, there’re the best crowdfunding platforms that would do the needful.
+Instead of you asking for funds as a person or enterprise, there are the best crowdfunding platforms that would do the needful.
 In return, they charge a percentage of the total money you collect as their service fees.

 Projects for Crowdfunding

-This brings us to the question, what’re the types of projects that qualify for getting money through best crowdfunding sites?
-Actually, there’re no hard and fast rules to raise money from a best crowdfunding platform.
+This brings us to the question, what’re the types of projects that qualify for getting money through the best crowdfunding sites?
+Actually, there’re no hard and fast rules to raise money from the best crowdfunding platform.

 You could approach one to seek money for almost anything.

-Having said that, here’re some common ventures and projects for which you could raise money through any best crowdfunding platform.
+Having said that, here’re some common ventures and projects for which you could raise money through any best crowdfunding platforms.

 - Educational projects for specific communities or the underprivileged.